 Screening & Prevention

-If you are 45 or older, talk with your physician about scheduling a colon cancer screening.
-A screening is the process of looking for cancer or pre-cancer in people who have no symptoms of the disease.
-A regular screening can often prevent colorectal cancer by finding and removing polyps before they have the chance to turn into cancer.
+If you are 45 or older, talk with your primary care physician about scheduling a colorectal screening.
+A regular screening can often prevent colorectal cancer by finding and removing polyps before they develop into cancer.

 Stool-Based Tests: